 It seems like everywhere you look on the internet (including this website) there is a list of things to do in Las Vegas.
 It's important to have such a list as you plan your trip to Las Vegas.
 Equally important is a list of things not to do as you plan or when you get to Las Vegas.

 We have put together a list of the 10 things you shouldn't do in Las Vegas or while you plan your Las Vegas vacation.
 Every visitor should read through this list in order to have an enjoyable Las Vegas vacation.

-1 Do not book a hotel room without checking and understanding the hotel's daily resort fee.
-A resort fee is a fee you are charged for things like using the fitness center, local telephone calls, internet access, etc. Most Las Vegas hotels impose this mandatory resort fee and you will be charged for it daily, whether you use those amenities or not.
+Do not book a hotel room without checking and understanding the hotel's daily resort fee.
+A resort fee is a fee you are charged for things like using the fitness center, local telephone calls, internet access, etc. Resort fees range between $20 and $50 per day on top of room rates and any parking fees.
+Most Las Vegas hotels impose this mandatory resort fee and you will be charged for it daily, whether you use those amenities or not.
 Check here to see how much your hotel will charge you in addition to their low rate.

 Don't worry, you'll get a prompt asking if you're sure you want to pay the fee, and you will know what the fee is before you complete the transaction.

 Tip: Need a few dollars, walk down to the corner Walgreens or CVS, buy a bottle of water and take some cash out with your debt card.

 Do not open or treat yourself to the mini-bar in your hotel room.
 Most frequent travelers are aware that mini-bars are pricey.
 In Las Vegas, they are extra pricey.
 Your room mini-bar has a sensor that registers when an item for sale is removed for more than 45 seconds.
 Expect a charge on your credit card after the 45 seconds expire, even if the item is placed back in the "minibar" after that given time.
 The bottom line: Do not open, move or store personal items in your mini bar.